aminekaabachi/blueprints/src/articles/unity-catalog-architecture-patterns.md

 > In terms of implementation, scopes are typically defined using prefixes in catalog and/or schema names.
 Additionally, they can be assigned as tags within the properties of Unity Catalog assets.

 # Architecture Patterns

+## Logical Segregation Pattern

+Unity Catalog introduces a clear and scalable approach to organizing data through the segregation of both catalogs and schemas.
+Unlike Hive, which supported only schema-level segregation, Unity Catalog enables a more structured and modular architecture.
+This dual-level separation enhances metadata management and provides the flexibility required to support diverse data architecture patterns.

+{% excalidraw "https://link.excalidraw.com/readonly/TNUvYFKFbv8lxs7ggk4R",  "Figure 3: Segregation Pattern Diagram", "300px" %}

+**Practical Applications**

+ {%  collapsableBlock "Medallion Architecture", false %}
+The most prevalent application of the segregation pattern in Unity Catalog today is the medallion architecture.
+This framework enables structured curation of data through distinct layers—Bronze, Silver, and Gold—thereby improving data quality, governance, and reusability across the enterprise.

+{% excalidraw "https://link.excalidraw.com/readonly/TNUvYFKFbv8lxs7ggk4R", "Figure 3: Segregation Pattern Diagram", "300px"  %}

+Depending on the complexity and operational needs, organizations can implement this architecture by segregating data into different catalogs or schemas, ensuring scalability, security, and clarity in data ownership.
+{% endcollapsableBlock %}

+ {% collapsableBlock "Data Product Types", false %}

+The most prevalent application of the segregation pattern in Unity Catalog today is the medallion architecture.
+This framework enables structured curation of data through distinct layers—Bronze, Silver, and Gold—thereby improving data quality, governance, and reusability across the enterprise.

+{% excalidraw "https://link.excalidraw.com/readonly/TNUvYFKFbv8lxs7ggk4R", "Figure 3: Segregation Pattern Diagram", "300px" %}

+**Depending on the complexity and operational needs, organizations can implement this architecture by segregating data into different catalogs or schemas, ensuring scalability, security, and clarity in data ownership.**

+{% endcollapsableBlock %}

+ {% collapsableBlock "Publishing and Certification", false %}
+The most prevalent application of the segregation pattern in Unity Catalog today is the medallion architecture.
+This framework enables structured curation of data through distinct layers—Bronze, Silver, and Gold—thereby improving data quality, governance, and reusability across the enterprise.

+{% excalidraw "https://link.excalidraw.com/readonly/TNUvYFKFbv8lxs7ggk4R",  "Figure 3: Segregation Pattern Diagram", "300px" %}

+Depending on the complexity and operational needs, organizations can implement this architecture by segregating data into different catalogs or schemas, ensuring scalability, security, and clarity in data ownership.
+{% endcollapsableBlock %}